pyvec/naucse.python.cz/lessons/git-en/install/index.md

 > user.email=adela.novotna@example.com
 > ```

 And that's all!
-You have Git installed.
+You have installed Git.
 Congratulations!